 Though certain categories of workers – teachers, police officers, doctors and nurses, among them – seem to turn up frequently on those occasional listings of high-stress jobs that can lead to fatigue or burnout, many researchers today instead place greater emphasis on the individual, regardless of the line of work.
 The most important factor is how each individual responds physically, mentally and emotionally to the unique pressures and working conditions of his or her job.

-Institute of HeartMath researchers who’ve conducted extensive studies over many years say stress is a key contributor to many debilitating conditions, including fatigue and burnout.
+HeartMath Institute researchers who’ve conducted extensive studies over many years say stress is a key contributor to many debilitating conditions, including fatigue and burnout.

 Regardless of the various social, occupational and medical nuances used to define extended fatigue and burnout, it is certain one truth applies: these are very modern maladies.